thycotic/ss-docs/directory-services/azure-active-directory/create-azure-app-registration/index.md

    ![grant admin consent prompt](./images/appregistration_api_grantadminconsent_prompt.png)

-1. Once you receive the notification for _Grant consent_ you should **see the Status** change to green checks
+1. Once you receive the notification for _Grant consent_ you will **see the Status** change to green checks

    ![grant admin consent green checks](./images/appregistration_api_grantadminconsent_green.png)